8 Day Northern Lights Winter Self Drive of the Complete Ring Road of Iceland & Golden Circle

 Make your way west from Húsavík, in the direction of the town of Akureyri.
 Along the way, you can stop at the Transport Museum of Ystafell.
-This unusual museum is every auto enthusiast dream as it has an extensive collection of restored classic cars as well as a ‘graveyard’ for derelict cars and trucks.
+This unusual museum is every auto enthusiast's dream as it has an extensive collection of restored classic cars and a 'graveyard' for derelict cars and trucks.

-Make another detour just as you reach Akureyri and find Iceland’s Christmas House.
-It doesn’t matter if you are travelling in December or April, it is always Yuletide at the Christmas House.
+Make another detour just as you reach Akureyri and find Iceland's Christmas House.
+It doesn't matter if you are traveling in December or April.
+It is always Yuletide at the Christmas House.
 Learn about Icelandic traditions such as the Yule Lads and the giantess Grýla, or get some presents and decorations for the next festival.